 What shoud I do for aftercare?

 For 4-5 days, while the surface skin is healing, you must avoid any rubbing, scrubbing, tanning, chemical irritation or exfoliation of your skin.
 Wash around the area, and keep soaps off it.
-Use only a pH neutral cleanser, like Cetaphil for Sensitive Skin.
+If it gets wet, blot it dry gently.
+Use only a pH neutral cleanser, like Cerave.
 No swimming during that time.
 Avoid dirty work environments.
 Don't work out for a day or two.
 Stay out of tanning beds and don't get sunburned.
 If you work outside, golf, or go to the beach, wear a hat and glasses.
-Don't pick at exfoliating skin towards the last day, because you'll pull up the important color attached to it which otherwise would heal into the skin.
+Don't pick at exfoliating skin towards the last day, because you'll pull off the color attached to it which otherwise would heal into the skin.

 Once the skin is healed in a week, daily sunblock (SPF 30 or above) is recommended to slow the normal fading of color due to UV exposure.
 Otherwise, no special care is needed at that time, except that you should avoid chemical peels of the tattooed area as well.

 Traditionally, permanent makeup and tattoo artists recommend that you buy petrolatum based aftercare, such as A&D ointment or Aquaphor, which you can buy at any drug store.
 I still recommend this.
 However, this is old technology, rapidly being surplanted by several products containing anti-oxidants and hyauleuronic serums which bind moisture to the skin.
-I am currently developing a hydrating aftercare product to increase color retention.
+I normally recommend either Cerave Healing Ointment, or Aquaphor applied lightly on top of Cerave Moisturizing Lotion, 3 times/day.
+Cerave products contain hyauluronic acid, a naturally occurring substance which binds moisture to the skin, and ceramics, which help rebuild injured collagen.

 How long will my permanent makeup last?

-Murphy's Law of permanent makeup is; Only the darkest and ugliest lasts forever without a touch up.
+Murphy's Law of permanent makeup is: Only the darkest and ugliest lasts forever without a touch up.
 Black is the only color that lasts more than a couple of years, and it's not appropriate in Caucasian clients for anything except eyeliner, in most cases.

-Too many artless technicians put black brows on blonde clients to make the color last longer...It never ceases to amaze me!
+Colors have different degrees of light fastness.
 Yellows fade faster than reds which fade faster than blues and blacks.
 Mixed colors will fade at different rates and will need touching up if they shift in tone over time.
-Colors also fade towards their base color if you don't maintain them.
-So a warm brown brow may turn pink two years later if you don't keep it touched up.
+So a warm brown brow may turn pink two years later, or a cool brown may turn greyish or purple, if you don't keep it touched up.
+That's also determined by the base chemical of the pigment, and the undertones of the skin.

 Blonde brows will need retouching every 6-9 months.
 Medium browns every 9-12 months.
 Brownish black every 12-15 months.
 Black black eyeliner every 12-24 months.
-On the average, I suggest clients get touched up annually.
-You want to reinforce the color before it fades and shifts too much so that it always looks the same.
+On the average, I suggest clients get everything touched up annually.
+You want to reinforce the color before it fades too much or shifts in tone so that it always looks the same.
 If you maintain your permanent makeup, you'll always love it.
-I have clients who've been with me literally 15 years, who still look great because they come back for those maintenance visits.
+I have clients who've been with me literally 15 years or more, who still look great because they come back for those maintenance visits.
 But it's up to you to do it.
-If you don't come back within 2 years for a touch up, you won't receive the discounted touch up rate starting in 2011.
+To receive a discounted rate for your touch up, you must come back within two years of the last service.
+Otherwise, I may start you all over.

 Is there risk of injury?